-Our nationally acclaimed living-learning programs include Advanced Cybersecurity Experience for Students (ACES), BioFIRE Living & Learning Center, Carillon Communities, CIVICUS, College Park Scholars, Design Cultures and Creativity, Entrepreneurship and Innovation, FLEXUS: The Dr. Marilyn Berman Pollans' Women in Engineering Living & Learning Community, Gemstone, Global Communities, Hinman CEOs, Honors Humanities, Integrated Life Sciences, Jiménez-Porter Writers' House, Language House, University Honors, and the Virtus Men in Engineering Program.
-All of these programs add to the diversity and quality of on-campus housing options.
+Our nationally acclaimed Living-Learning Programs include Advanced Cybersecurity Experience for Students (ACES), BioFIRE Living & Learning Center, Carillon Communities, CIVICUS, College Park Scholars, Design Cultures and Creativity, Flexus: The Dr. Marilyn Berman Pollans Women in Engineering Living & Learning Community, Gemstone, Honors Global Communities, Honors Humanities, Integrated Life Sciences, Jiménez-Porter Writers' House, Language House, University Honors, Virtus Men in Engineering Program, and Interdisciplinary Business Honors.
+All of these programs add to the diversity and quality of residence hall housing options.

 First-year students are guaranteed on-campus housing provided they complete their Residence Hall Housing and Dining Services Agreement, Enrollment Confirmation, and enrollment deposit by May 1 (December 15 for spring semester).
 Transfer students who want to live on campus should also complete these actions and will be allotted housing in the residence halls on a space-available basis.
 Students may apply for housing without confirming university enrollment.
 The Residence Hall Housing and Dining Agreement will be canceled if a student does not enroll at UMD full-time.
 A $50 housing application fee is assessed upon submission of the Housing Agreement.

 In addition to the university-owned residence halls, Capstone On-Campus Management (COCM) operates The Courtyards (CTY) and South Campus Commons (SCC) apartment communities, which are located on university land and house upper-class undergraduate students.
 The university's Off-Campus Housing Services Office also offers support and services for students seeking alternative housing options in and around the greater College Park area.